-TERM INSURANCE: Term insurance is a type of life insurance policy that provides coverage for a certain period of time, or a specified “term” of years.
-If the insured dies during the time period specified in the policy and the policy is active – or in force – then a death benefit will be paid.
+Term insurance is a type of life insurance policy that provides coverage for a certain period of time or a specified “term” of years.
+If the insured dies during the time period specified in the policy and the policy are active – or in force – then a death benefit will be paid.

-WHOLE LIFE: Whole life insurance refers to a policy that provides lifetime protection by paying a lump sum death benefit.
+Whole life insurance refers to a policy that provides lifetime protection by paying a lump sum death benefit.
 Whole life policies differ from term insurance in that they have a savings component with earning accruing referred to as cash value.
-With this type of insurance, a policy holder may take loans against the cash value which usually have a minimum guaranteed rate of interest.
+With this type of insurance, a policyholder may take loans against the cash value which usually has a minimum guaranteed rate of interest.
 As with most life policies, whole life may be participating or non-participating.

-VARIABLE UNIVERSAL LIFE INSURANCE: Variable universal life (VUL) is permanent life policy with a built-in savings component.
+Variable universal life (VUL) is a permanent life policy with a built-in savings component.
 The plan allows for the investment of the cash value.
 Like standard universal life insurance, the premium is flexible.
 (Anil Patel is a Registered Representative offering investments through Lincoln Financial Securities Corporation.
 Lincoln Financial Securities Corporation and Anil Patel are not affiliated.
 Anil Patel is authorized to offer securities products in the following States: CA, OH, TX, OK).

-LONG TERM CARE INSURANCE: Long-term care (LTC) insurance is coverage that provides nursing-home care, home-health care, personal or adult day care for individuals above the age of 65 or with a chronic or disabling condition that needs constant supervision.
+Long-term care (LTC) insurance is coverage that provides nursing-home care, home health care, personal or adult day care for individuals above the age of 65 or with a chronic or disabling condition that needs constant supervision.
 LTC insurance offers more flexibility and options than many public assistance programs.

-MUTUAL FUND: A mutual fund is an investment vehicle that is made up of a pool of funds collected from many investors for the purpose of investing in securities such as stocks, bonds, money market instruments and similar assets.
+A mutual fund is an investment vehicle that is made up of a pool of funds collected from many investors to invest in securities such as stocks, bonds, money market instruments, and similar assets.
 Mutual funds are operated by money managers who invest the fund’s capital and attempt to produce capital gains and income for the fund’s investors.
 (Anil Patel is a Registered Representative offering investments through Lincoln Financial Securities Corporation.
 Lincoln Financial Securities Corporation and Anil Patel are not affiliated.
 Anil Patel is authorized to offer securities products in the following States: CA, OH, TX, OK).

-DISABILITY INCOME INSURANCE: An insurance product that provides supplementary income in the event of an illness or accident resulting in a disability that prevents the insured from working at their regular employment.
-Benefits are usually provided on a monthly basis so that the individual can maintain their standard of living and continue to pay their regular expenses.
+An insurance product that provides supplementary income in the event of an illness or accident resulting in a disability that prevents the insured from working at their regular employment.
+Benefits are usually provided monthly so that the individual can maintain their standard of living and continue to pay their regular expenses.